karolbrennan/avalampch/README.md

 + Automatic /etc/hosts updater, you just set the url and ip address

 ### Future Improvements
-+ Upgrade the default "theme"
++ Create a version that includes MaterializeCSS and a default theme
-+ Fix minor issues with the navigation system
++ Re-write the navigation system
-+ Include Foundation, MaterializeCSS and Bootstrap via CDN for easy ability to choose any given framework

 ## What's in the box?
 + ubuntu/trusty64